Wind River Basin

-The Wind River Basin or Shoshone Basin is a semi-arid intermontane foreland basin in central Wyoming, United States.
+The Wind River Basin is a semi-arid intermontane foreland basin in central Wyoming, United States.
 It is bounded by Laramide uplifts on all sides.
 On the west is the Wind River Range and on the North are the Absaroka Range and the Owl Creek Mountains.
 The Casper Arch separates the Wind River from the Powder River Basin to the east and the Sweetwater Uplift (Granite Range) lies to the south.
 The basin contains a sequence of 10,000–12,000 ft of predominantly marine sediments deposited during the Paleozoic and Mesozoic Eras.
 During the Laramide over 18,000 ft of Eocene lacustrine and fluvial sediments were deposited within the basin.
 Following the Eocene an additional 3,000 ft of sediments were deposited before, and as the basin was uplifted in the late Tertiary.

 The geological formations within the basin are significant producers of petroleum and natural gas.
 The basin contains over 60 oil and gas fields mostly as structural traps within seventeen different formations.
 The primary reservoirs include the Pennsylvanian Tensleep Sandstone, the Permian Phosphoria Formation and the Cretaceous Muddy Creek and Frontier sandstones.

+Pollution from Fracking

+In 2015 a peer-reviewed study came out revealing water wells in Pavilion are contaminated with fracking wastes.